-The Governing Body, in co-operation with the Headteacher, determines the School's general policy and approach to provision for pupils with SEND; establishes the appropriate staffing and funding arrangements; and maintains a general oversight of the school's work.
+The Governing Body, in co-operation with the Headteacher and SENCO, approve and oversee provision for pupils with SEND.

 The Governing Body will report to parents annually on the school's policy on SEND.
 The Governing Body will nominate one governor, with responsibility for SEND.
 The SEND Governor will liaise regularly with the SENCO and report back to the full Governing Body.